10-puzzle-solver/10-puzzle-solver/README.md

 # 24-puzzle-solver

-A Perl script to generate "distinct" solutions to the 24 puzzle
+A Perl script to generate a list of "distinct" solutions to the 10 and 24 puzzles